 Ahead of the Game offers students a broad study of the performance of individuals and groups in team sports.
-It will combine theory and practical activities to enable students to analyse skill classification.
+It will combine theory and practical activities to enable students to analyse skill classification and skill acquisition.

 Students will develop an understanding of how the three major energy systems work together to enable us to exercise at a variety of intensities and durations.
-They will explore how various training methods can be adapted to improve the efficiency and recovery of these systems in a variety of sporting contexts.
+Students will develop an understanding of how the body systems work together to enable us to exercise at a variety of intensities and durations.
+They will explore how these systems can be trained to improve sporting performance.